 The Job Expectations for a Companion Providing In-Home Care/Assistance

-If your loved one is on a special diet, you expect the companion to make dietary choices that are consistent with the diet.
+If your loved one is on a special diet, you expect the companion to make dietary choices consistent with the diet.
 The expectations should be the same for all restrictions and special needs that your loved one has.

 Family members can avoid the stress of looking for the best companion for elderly loved ones by contacting a reputable agency.
-The agency will work tirelessly to find a well performing professional companion for your loved one’s in-home care.
+The agency will work tirelessly to find a well-performing professional companion for your loved one’s in-home care.